-Social Democrats of the North: George Hara Williams
+Social Democrats of the North: M.J.
+Coldwell, From the Prairies to Parliament

 Dave McGrane is an Associate Professor of Political Studies at St. Thomas More College and the University of Saskatchewan.
 He has written extensively on the NDP and Canadian social democracy.